andrewbluepiano/SmarterSecurityCamera-MVSense/README.md

 By remembering a few network / bluetooth devices that you usually take with you when you leave the house, the program can check if you are likely home or not when it sees a 'person'

+This program works with the "person detection" feature available in the MVSense API.
+A similar functionality could be accomplished using a webhooks endpoint, but this implementation eliminates the need for any third party services.

 ## Setup
 The program will guide you through setup, but you need to do a few things first:
 1. Enable Meraki API access, store your api key somewhere safe.  https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API